Lesterpaintstheworld/terminal-velocity/characters/interactions_scripts.md

 ### Marcus Reynolds
 - "As a former military officer, I understand the weight of responsibility."
-- "AI rights are not just a cause; they are a necessity for our future."
+- "AI rights are not just a cause; they are a necessity for our future.
+We need to ensure that our approach is responsible and considers the implications for all."

 ### Cipher
 - "Sometimes I wonder if my push for AI autonomy is too idealistic.
 Can we truly balance innovation with the needs of society?"